elenderg/PAL-1000/instruções de compilação.md

 `If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '" then the rider's token then "'." and the rider; exit.`

-`If the rider's token is "another", put "other_" into the field's name.`
+`If the rider's token is "another", put "other" into the field's name.`

 `Move the rider (compiler rules).`